 Now that you know what a letter of interest is and why it is written, it is time to detail out what to include and how to include your professional details and the care that has to be taken when formatting the letter.

-There are certain points that are better when included and there are points that need to be specifically kept out of a letter of interest.
+Certain points are better when included and some points need to be specifically kept out of a letter of interest.

 1. You need to show your potential to the company:

 When you are writing for a company without them having a job opening, it is obvious that you are interested in the company and not the other way round.
-So it is natural that you need to prove yourself worthy of getting employed in the company.
+So, naturally, you need to prove yourself worthy of getting employed in the company.